ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 FormulaForge formulations account for this dual-messenger system, providing both myo-inositol and DCI at physiologically relevant doses.

-Berberine and inositol support metabolic health through different cellular mechanisms, which is why researchers have examined their use together in metabolic support protocols.
+Berberine and inositol support metabolic health through distinct cellular mechanisms — which is why researchers have examined their combined use in metabolic and PCOS-related support protocols.

-Important: FormulaForge does not claim that combining berberine and inositol produces additive or synergistic effects.
-The complementary mechanism observation is based on the distinct cellular pathways each compound targets — not on combined clinical trial data.
-Both compounds have been studied independently for their roles in metabolic support.
+Important: FormulaForge does not claim that combining berberine and inositol produces additive or synergistic effects equivalent to pharmaceutical intervention.
+The complementary mechanism observation is based on the distinct cellular pathways each compound targets.
+Both compounds have been studied independently; combination data is more limited.
+FormulaForge supplements are not intended to diagnose, treat, cure, or prevent any disease.

 FormulaForge offers Dihydroberberine (GlucoVantage®) — a 5x more bioavailable form of berberine — alongside inositol in its metabolic support formulations.